-- A. TAPPS membership includes schools from across the state and with different standards for acceptable content and presentation.
+A. TAPPS membership includes schools from across the state and with different standards for acceptable content and presentation.
 While many plays may involve content or themes that reflect a fallen world, directors should consider if the show glorifies those themes or employs them merely for shock value.
 TAPPS shall determine if the resolution reflects a redemptive process, one in which good triumphs over evil or one which brings social awareness to an issue.
 Finally, schools should consider if the integrity of the piece remains if permissible cuts or adaptations are made.
 TAPPS has determined certain subject matter, themes, content, or portrayal including but not limited to the following list, will not be acceptable for performance in TAPPS OAP competition:

-- 1. Profanity or using the Lord's name in vain (in an irreverent or disrespectful manner or as an expletive) even as euphemism is prohibited

-- 2. Abortion

-- 3. Adultery

-- 4. Homosexuality

-- 5. Incest

-- 6. Suicide

-- 7. Teen Pregnancy

-- B. For prohibited technical items, including props, see Section 254.

-IV.
-SCHOOL APPROVAL

-- A. Plays should meet the minimum community standards for the school and TAPPS. - B. All plays selected for performance in TAPPS competition must have the Script Submission Form - C. Please note that the ultimate responsibility for the appropriateness of a script and performance rests on the director and the school administrator who sign the Script Submission Form.

-Disqualification and sanctions may still be assessed if TAPPS deems necessary.

-V. DOCUMENTATION & ROYALTIES

-- A. Documentation is required at each level of competition prior to the school's performance which include the following: - 1.
+- 1. Profanity or using the Lord's name in vain (in an irreverent or disrespectful manner or as an expletive) even as euphemism is prohibited - 2.
+Abortion - 3.
+Adultery - 4.
+Homosexuality - 5.
+Incest - 6.
+Suicide - 7.
+Teen Pregnancy - B. For prohibited technical items, including props, see Section 254. - C. Protest: The contest manager and judge(s) shall be responsible for the adherence to standards and guidelines.
+No protest of a selection or performance shall be allowed regarding the performance by any other persons. - IV.
+SCHOOL APPROVAL - A. Plays should meet the minimum community standards for the school and TAPPS. - B. All plays selected for performance in TAPPS competition must have the Script Submission Form - C. Please note that the ultimate responsibility for the appropriateness of a script and performance rests on the director and the school administrator who sign the Script Submission Form.
+Disgualification and sanctions may still be assessed if TAPPS deems necessary. - V. DOCUMENTATION & ROYALTIES - A. Documentation is required at each level of competition prior to the school's performance which include the following: - 1.
 Proof of Copyright Registration with the U.S. Copyright Office or Publisher's information - 2.
 License to perform the production for TAPPS OAP competition - 3.
 License to allow cuttings, adaptations, etc., if any. - 4.
 Proof of Payment of Royalties - 5.
 Music Log